AriBlumstein/Machine_Learning_BootCamp/README.md

-# Code Templates by Kirill Eremenko and Hadelin de Ponteves, updates by Ariel Blumstein
+# Code Templates by Kirill Eremenko and Hadelin de Ponteves
+# Updates by Ariel Blumstein